mike-albano/capirca_to_openconfig/README.md

-# capirca_openconfig
+# capirca_to_openconfig
- Example to show from Capirca pol file to an OpenConfig formattet ACL.
+ Simple Example to show from Capirca pol file to an OpenConfig formattet ACL.

+ If you'd prefer to just look at the files, they are included here:
-* JSON IETF output from this script: oc_formatted_acl.json
+* oc_formatted_acl.json -- JSON IETF output from this script.
-* Capirca policy file: sample_cisco_lab.pol
+* sample_cisco_lab.pol -- Capirca policy file
-* Native Capirca output file: sample_cisco_lab.acl
+* sample_cisco_lab.acl -- Native Capirca output file

 # Quickstart
 1. pip3 install pyangbind